About Winter Activities in Avoriaz

 Horse-drawn sleigh rides

-Horse drawn sleighs aren't quite the novelty in Avoriaz that they are in most parts of the world - here they are the main form of transport!
-As Avoriaz is a traffic-free resort horses double up as taxis here - to get you from the car park to your apartment, out for the night, anywhere in fact that you want to go.
-Horse drawn sleighs are available daily from 8am to 7pm, 7 days a week.
+Horse drawn sleighs aren't quite the novelty in Avoriaz that they are in most parts of the world, here they are the main form of transport!
+As Avoriaz is a traffic-free resort, horses double up as taxis here.
+They are used to get you from the car park to your apartment, out for the night, anywhere in fact that you want to go.
+Horse drawn sleighs are available from 08:00 to 19:00, 7 days a week.
 With 28 sleighs and around 100 horses they are a common sight on the streets and one of the highlights of visiting Avoriaz.
-You can either use them as a way of getting around the resort or you can hire one for a scenic trips around the resort.
+You can either use them as a way of getting around the resort or you can hire one for scenic trips.
 Sleighs can be picked up at the entrance of the resort (“Accueil”), the outdoor parking P2, the top station of the Prodains cable car and in the centre of town.
 Book a tour through the tourist office for around €20 per person.

 Be in charge of your own sled and team of excitable husky dogs, driving them along forest paths in winter.
 After a brief explanation of how to make your team stop and start, you set off following the guide’s team.
 If this all sounds a bit much you can opt for a less physical outing where you sit in the sled and the guide does all the hard work!
 It's a very popular winter activity, so booking at least 48 hours in advance is a must.
-They run from early December to the end of April (snow-permitting).
+They run from early December to the end of April (snow-permitting), last for around 2 hours and there are even children-dedicated rides.
 Take a look at our video review.

 Ice-skating / Hockey